OxWearables/wearable-teaching/_posts/2021-11-22-prac3-activity-classification.md

 layout: post
 ---

-# Incomplete instructions - Practical 3: Activity recognition on the Capture24 dataset
+# Practical 3: Activity recognition on the Capture24 dataset
+In this practical, you will walk through a list of Jupyter notebooks to learn how to build activity classifiers using different models.
+The Jupyter notebooks can be found [here](https://github.com/activityMonitoring/Oxford_Wearables_Activity_Recognition).

 ## Setup instructions in the VMs
 1. Load and initialize Anaconda.
 This needs to be done only once (you may not need to run this if you already see `(bash)` written in front of your prompt).